 Not only do video games help to improve your problem-solving skills, but it also helps you to learn to make faster and right decisions.

-A 2014 study published in Molecular Psychiatry by researchers from the Max Planck Institute in Germany from the found that playing Super Mario 64 caused an increase in the size of brain regions.
+A 2014 study published in Molecular Psychiatry by researchers from the Max Planck Institute in Germany found that playing Super Mario 64 caused an increase in the size of brain regions.
 Thus, it is safe to say that gaming helps to improve your mental ability.

 2) Solve Health Issues